 Assessor Training Programs

 The role of an appraiser or assessor is to estimate the value of real property for the purposes of sale, taxation, mortgage or development.
-Find out what these professionals do as well as degree, licensure and certifications required.
+Find out what these professionals do, as well as the degree, licensure and certifications required.
 Schools offering Sales Management degrees can also be found in these popular choices.